Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ### Distribution of Release Year:
 ![image](https://github.com/user-attachments/assets/5ba30fb0-df94-428b-bf9d-4c956df5844f)
 ### Distribution of Artist Count:
 ![image](https://github.com/user-attachments/assets/48026347-8d48-498e-9abb-7502feb00ab8)
+- **Answer:** The graph for the released_year is skewed towards the right, indicating that the number of released tracks increases as the years go by.
+The artist_count is skewed to the left, indicating that the number of artists in most tracks in the given dataset consists of only one artist.
 ## Top Performers
-  - The Top 1 track is *Blinding Lights* by The Weeknd with a stream count of 3.703895e+09

 ### Top 5 Tracks:
 ![image](https://github.com/user-attachments/assets/6576b7ca-9471-4d26-9857-cc1b166d48d3)
+- **Answer:** The image above is the Top 5 most streamed tracks.
+The highest-streamed track is "Blinding Light" by The Weeknd.
 ## Temporal Trends
-  - From what I noticed in the graph, the trend of tracks released per year is that as the years go by, the number of streams gradually increases.
 #### The Tracks Released Per Year:
 ![image](https://github.com/user-attachments/assets/c2913f62-49cd-4abd-8636-17f4da4b6164)
-  - Comparing the monthly release of tracks shows that January and May have the highest peaks of tracks released; March had a peak but not as high as the ones mentioned earlier, and August had the lowest number of tracks released among the months.
-After May, the number of tracks released goes down and then rises again after August.
 #### The Number of Tracks Released Every Month:
 ![image](https://github.com/user-attachments/assets/c11b01c8-ecf0-49fb-b423-cde3c496b607)
+- **Answer:** From what I noticed in the graph, the trend of tracks released per year is that the number of streams gradually increases as the years go by.
+The graph for the released_year is skewed towards the right, indicating that the number of released tracks increases as the years go by.
+The artist_count is skewed to the left, indicating that the number of artists in most tracks in the given dataset consists of only one artist.
 ## Genre and Music Characteristics
 ### Correlation of BPM and Streams(in Billions)
 ![image](https://github.com/user-attachments/assets/84e307d7-3c25-4d4d-9829-f2a2ca50192f)